davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 **installing OS on VMbox**

+before even installing the OS you need to create a virtual machine, it is fairly straightforward.

 to begin with open VMbox, VMbox for Virtual Box Manager is a free software capable of virtualization for a great many different operating system, it is used by enterprises as well as home users.

 VMbox runs on x86 hardware, needs only 512MB of RAM for the MBR plus the alloted memory for the OS(though more is always better).